-Sr. No. Key Audit Matters How the matter was addressed in our audit Classification of Advances, Income Recognition, Identification of and provisioning for non-performing Advances (Refer Schedule 9 read with Note 3 of Schedule 17 to the financial statements): Advances include Bills purchased and discounted, Cash credits, Overdrafts, Loans repayable on demand and Term Ioans.
+Sr. No. Key Audit Matters How the matter was addressed in our audit Classification of Advances, Income Recognition, Identification of and provisioning for non-performing Advances (Refer Schedule 9 read with Note 3 of Schedule 17 to the financial statements): Advances include Bills purchased and discounted, Cash credits, Overdrafts, Loans repayable on demand and Term loans.
 These are further categorized as secured by Tangible assets (including advances against Book Debts), covered by Bank/Government Guarantees and Unsecured advances.
 Advances constitute 60.68% of the Bank's total assets.
 They are, interalia, governed by income recognition, asset classification and provisioning (IRAC) norms and other circulars and directives issued by the RBI from time to time which provide guidelines related to classification of Advances into performing and non-performing Advances (NPA), classification of advances and provisioning thereof is made as per RBI guidelines.
 The Bank classifies these Advances based on IRAC norms as per its accounting policy No.3 of Schedule 17.
 Identification of performing and non-performing Advances involves establishment of proper mechanism.
 The Bank accounts for all the transactions related to Advances in its Information Technology System (IT System) viz.
 Core Banking Solution (CBS) which identifies whether the advances are performing or non-performing.
-The bank is in the continuous process to upgrade existing & implement new IT applications in various areas of its business operations, including income recognition and asset classifications and User Acceptance Testing (UAT) before final implementation.
+The bank is in the continuous process to upgrade existing & implement new IT applications in various areas of its business operations, including income recognition and asset classification in terms of RBI guidelines.
+These applications require detailed testing, verifications and User Acceptance Testing (UAT) before final implementation.
 The carrying value of the advances (net of provisions) may be materially misstated if, either individually or in aggregate, the IRAC norms are not properly followed.
-Considering the nature of the transactions, regulatory requirements, existing business environment, estimation/ judgement involved in valuation of securities and calculation of provisions, it is a matter of high importance for the intended users of the Standalone Financial Statements, we have determined t Our audit approach towards advances with reference to the Income Recognition and asset classification (IRAC) norms and other related circulars/directives issued by the RBI and also internal policies and procedures of the Bank includes the testing of controls on sample basis.
+Considering the nature of the transactions, regulatory requirements, existing business environment, estimation/ judgement involved in valuation of securities and calculation of provisions, it is a matter of high impor Our audit approach towards advances with reference to the Income Recognition and asset classification (IRAC) norms and other related circulars/directives issued by the RBI and also internal policies and procedures of the Bank includes the testing of controls on sample basis.
 Also performed other substantive procedures included and not limited to the following: a.
-The accuracy of the data input in the system for income recognition, classification into performing and nonperforming Advances and provisioning in accordance with the IRAC norms in respect of the branches audited by us; b.
+The accuracy of the data input in the system for income recognition, classification into performing and non performing Advances and provisioning in accordance with the IRAC norms in respect of the branches audited by us; b.
 Existence and effectiveness of monitoring mechanisms by way of various internal audits as per the policies and procedures of the Bank; c.
-Examination of advances including stressed advances on a sample basis with respect to compliance with the RBI Master Circulars/ Directions/ Guidelines; d.
-We have examined the efficacy of various internal controls over advances to determine the nature, timing and extent of the substantive procedures at the branches audited by us, we have examined large advances/ stressed advances withile other advances have been examined on a sample basis including review of valuation reports of independent valuers provided by the Bank's management. f.
-We assessed and evaluated the process of identification of NPAs and corresponding reversal of income and creation of provisions; g.
-Reliance is also placed on Audit Reports of other Statutory Branch Auditors. h.
-Bank has laid down detailed Standard Operating Procedures at have conducted our testing based on these Standard Operating Procedures.
+Examination of advances including stressed advances on a sample basis with respect to compliance with the RBI Maste Circulars/ Directions/ Guidelines; d.
+We have examined the efficacy of various internal controls over advances to determine the nature, timing and extension of the substantive procedures and compliance with the observations of the various audits conducted as per the monitoring mechanism of the Bank and RBI SPARC, IRAF and RMP. e.
+Incarrying out substantive procedures at the branches audited by us, we have examined large advances/ stressed advances while other advances have been examined on a sample basi including review of valuation reports of independent valuer provided by the Bank's management. f.
+We assessed and evaluated the process of identification on NPAs and corresponding reversal of income and creation on provisions; g.
+Reliance is also placed on Audit Reports of other Statutors Branch Auditors. h.
+Bank has laid down detailed Standard Operating Procedures Standard Operatin ii.
+Classification and Valuation of Investments, Identification of and provisioning for Non-Performing Investments (Schedule 8 read with Note 2 of Schedule 17 to the financial statements):